 Marks biggest claim to fame is all but unknown to the public.
 One day over lunch, his friend Pierre Omidyar, asked Mark if he had an idea for how bidding might work in online auctions.
 As a child, Mark often went to police bicycle auctions, so the task was familiar and intriguing.
 He diagrammed the entire bidding process on the back of a place mat for Pierre, making special emphasis of the proxy technique (i.e. being able to bid while not being present).
 Pierre took the design, coding it exactly for use in a product called Action Web.
 The software matured, was renamed, and yet this exact bidding system is still being used by millions of people every day, now under the name of eBay.

 If you want to learn how to win at Texas Hold Em and Omaha on the Internet, get a copy of Winning at Internet Poker For Dummies.
 If you want to actually play, give your cousins site a try: gamesgrid.com !

 The annual May Day Singing at Blue Ridge Baptist Church is set for Sunday, May 1, 2005.
 The church is located on FM-1771, about 10 miles east of Marlin, Texas.

-by hymn singing until noon.
-A covered dish dinner will follow, with drinks and
+followed by hymn singing until noon.
+A covered dish dinner will follow,

-meats furnished.
-Attendees are asked to bring a salad, vegetable or dessert.
+with drinks and meats furnished.
+Attendees are asked to bring a salad,

 Hymn-singing resumes after dinner and will continue as long as singers and musicians are there.
 Any musicians and vocal performers are welcome.